maxwell-k/applications/README.md

 Packages are installed with `npm ci` or `pip`.
 Installation is tested on in GitLab CI on recent versions of Alpine Linux, Debian and Ubuntu.

+On Alpine Linux the repository does not compile C code.
+Instead the playbooks pull in system packages.

 # Quick start

 ## Use a package